SiddhardhNerusu/market-radar/README.md

 ![python](https://img.shields.io/badge/python-3.11-blue)
 ![paper trading only](https://img.shields.io/badge/trading-paper%20only-orange)

-An end-to-end quantitative research and automated paper-trading system, built solo over about six weeks in 2026.
+An end-to-end quantitative research and automated paper-trading system, built independantly over about six weeks in 2026.
 It ingests market-moving events from 80+ sources, classifies them with an LLM, scores them with a calibrated ML ensemble, measures the real forward returns of every signal, and (on a broker **paper** account only) sizes and executes trades under a rule-based risk manager.